-Having looked at narrative voice (first or third) and defined narrative summary (stuff the narrator says) we now turn our attention to using the narrator within the Show, Don’t Tell Methodology.
+Having looked at narrative voice (first and third) and defined narrative summary (the stuff the narrator says), we now turn our attention to using the narrator within the Show, Don’t Tell Methodology.

-There’s one concept that’s essential for you to grasp if you are going to transform your writing and that is… Not everything the narrator says is TELLING.
+There’s one concept that’s essential for you to grasp if you are going to transform your writing, and that is … Not everything the narrator says is TELLING.

-Not all narrative summary is TELL.
+Not all narrative summary is TELLING.
 Many people learning the Show, Don’t Tell Methodology get caught up in the narrative summary and seem to flinch away from the narrator’s voice.
-They become fearful that anything that they put in the narrative will be seen as TELL.
+They become fearful that anything that they put in the narrative will be seen as TELLING.

 Well, that’s not true.
-In fact, the opposite is true.
+In fact, it is the opposite.
 The narrator plays an essential part in your story.

 Let’s return to a rule of thumb that you can use when assessing your writing:

-- Dialogue is for moving the plot forward and passing backstory.
+- Dialogue is for moving the plot forward and passing along backstory.

 - Narrative summary is for describing actions, locations and people.

-Well, TELL is stuff you put into the narrative summary that is something other than ‘describing actions, locations and people’.
+Well, TELLING is stuff you put in the narrative summary that is something other than describing actions, locations and people.

-TELLING in the narrative summary is one of the following:
+TELLING in the narrative summary involves one of the following:

-- Non-described action – This is when the narrator TELLS the reader about action.
-For example, ‘the boy was sad’ is TELL, while ‘the boy sobbed, tears streaming down his cheeks’ is SHOW.
+- The actions not being described – This is when the narrator TELLS the reader about action.
+For example, The boy was sad is TELLING, while The boy sobbed, tears streaming down his cheeks is SHOWING.

-Let me just dwell on the ‘non-described’ action for a moment.
-It’s been said that narrative summary should contain action, so how is non-described action now TELL.
+Let me just dwell on the actions not being described for a moment.
+It’s been said that narrative summary should contain action, so how is an action not being described now TELLING?

 Look at this example: